IAmJonoBo/n00plicate/docs/IGNORE_PATTERNS_GUIDE.md

 # Ignore Patterns Guide

-This document outlines the comprehensive ignore patterns implemented across all tools in the Mimic repository.
+This document outlines the comprehensive ignore patterns implemented across all tools in the n00plicate repository.

 ## Overview